Static Shock: Release

 Static Shock was an extremely popular show, granting its new renewal for a second season just a month after its debut.
-As of December 2000, it was the highest-rated preteen show (from 2 to 11 years old) among all networks on its timeslot, and the third best on the Kids' WB! lineup.
+As of December 2000, it was the highest-rated preteen show (from 2 to 11 years old) among all networks on its timeslot, and the third highest on the Kids' WB! lineup.
 From its debut to July 2003, the show secured the second post among boys aged 6 to 11 years.
-Ratings increased after Richie's character obtained superhero powers; McDuffie affirmed that this is what secured the renewal for a new season.
+Ratings increased after Richie Foley obtained superpowers; McDuffie affirmed that this is what secured the renewal for a new season.
 Indeed, the show's third season was its most popular and was the second best-rated Saturday morning program among boys aged 6 to 11 years, and tweens and male tweens aged 9 to 14.
 From February to April 2003, ratings regularly performed over the 4.0 stake among the public aged 9 to 14 years; it even reached the 6.4 mark in May.
 Static Shock's last season was only surpassed by the children's anime Pokémon, and the show's reruns on Cartoon Network were only surpassed by the adult animated sitcom Family Guy.
 Static Shock was the only program on Cartoon Network to be among the top 30 most watched kids shows in a week of October 2004.
 It was also the best rated program of the channel among kids on a week of January 2005, and the best rated show on Cartoon Network's Miguzi block as of March 2005.
 For the 2004–05 season, it was the 18th most watched Saturday morning children's show of all networks.
-Static Shock was ultimately cancelled due to the low production of associated merchandising products.
+Static Shock was ultimately cancelled due to the low production of merchandise.

 Reception

 Accolades

 Static Shock's episode "The Big Leagues" earned director Dave Chlystek a nomination for Outstanding Achievement for Directing in an Animated Television Production at the 2002 Annie Awards.
 This episode was also nominated for a Golden Reel Award for Best Sound Editing in Television Animation in 2003.
-That same year, for the episode "Jimmy", McDuffie and Burnett were awarded the Humanitas Prize in the Children's Animation Category in 2003.
+That same year, McDuffie and Burnett were awarded the Humanitas Prize in the Children's Animation Category for the episode "Jimmy".
 At the 30th Daytime Emmy Awards in 2003, the show was nominated for Special Class Animated Program and Richard Wolf was nominated for Achievement in Music Direction and Composition.
 At the 31st Daytime Emmy Awards in 2004, both the animated series and Wolf were again nominated for the same categories—this time, Wolf won the award.